Ritesh1085/Wallpapers/README.md

 Whether you're looking to personalize your desktop or laptop, this collection has a variety of styles and themes in high resolutions, optimized to look great on larger screens.
 Currently, all wallpapers are formatted exclusively for desktop/PC use.

+## Categories 📂

+Wallpapers are organized into the following categories:

+- **Abstract** 🎨: Unique and artistic patterns, gradients, and textures.
+- **Cars** 🚗: High-resolution images of stunning cars from classic to modern styles.
+- **Games** 🎮: Wallpapers from popular video games, concept art, and in-game scenery.
+- **Landscapes** 🌄: Featuring breathtaking landscapes, sunsets, mountains, and oceans.
+- **Linux** 🐧: Wallpapers inspired by Linux, open-source themes, and iconic mascots.
+- **Others** 📸: Various other themes that don’t fit into the main categories.

 ## How to Use

 1. **Browse**: Explore the folders to find your desired wallpaper.